 The study participants were given two separate physical exercise tests.
 In the first test, subjects exercised while breathing as they normally would.
 A week later, a second physical exercise test was administered, this time with participants’ mouths taped closed with Leukosilk tape so that only nasal breathing could occur.

-Previous experience of training with their mouths taped and only breathe through their nose was very limited, only 23.5 minutes per participant.
-Half of them had no experience whatsoever!
+Previous experience of training with only breathe through their nose was very limited, only 23.5 minutes per participant on average.
+Half of them had no experience whatsoever.

 |Number||Minutes experience of taped mouth||Intensity|